lfishRhungry/zbanner/README.md

 Xtate could be build through CMake both on Linux and Windows because of cross-platform source code but with some dependencies for building or running.

+Suggest compiler:

+- GCC(suggest with CMake) on Linux
+- MingW64(must with CMake) on Windows

 Dependencies for building:

 - OpenSSL>=1.1.1